umr4nlp/umr-guidelines/guidelines.md

 * Degree: The value of a `:degree` attribute is either `intensifier`, `downtoner`, or `equal` (see [Part 3-3-6](#part-3-3-6-degree)).
 * Reference: The value of a `:ref-person` or `:ref-number` attribute is a either a person feature (e.g. `1st`, `2nd`, `3rd`) or a number feature (e.g. `Singular`, `Dual`, `Paucal`, `Plural`) used to represent reference.
 These features are used to represent pronouns, verbal cross-referencing, implicit arguments, and overt nominal number (see [Part 3-3-5](#part-3-3-5-ref)).

+**UMR modal values:** UMR currently has three modal relations that are annotated at the sentence level, even though the final modal dependency structure functions at the document level:

+* Modstr: Indicates the epistemic strength relation (degree of confidence/certainty) between a conceiver and an event or between a conceiver and an embedded conceiver.
+* Modal: Indicates the relation between a modal complement-taking predicate and its complement
+* Quot: Indicates the relation between a speech predicate and its complement

 **Differences between AMR and UMR**

 UMR differs from AMR in a number of ways: